 - proof of identity, such as a NSW driver licence

 - current Certificate of Conditional Registration (if available)

 - current Certificate of Approved Operations (if available)

 - completed Change of Records.

-The service centre will add 'Historic and Classic Log Book – 60 days per year subject to conditions', to your vehicle's conditions.
+The service centre will add 'Historic and Classic Log Book – 60 days per year subject to conditions', and the book number to your vehicle's conditions.